HeveraletLaidCenx/inochi2d-docs/docs/source/inochi2d/faq.rst

 Why does text in Inochi Creator in X language look like question marks?
 -----------------------------------------------------------------------

 Inochi Creator uses ImGui to render its UI, as of current ImGui does not support dynamically loading glyphs from fonts, and loading every text character under the sun would be bad for performance.
-Until dynamic character loading is in place English and Japanese are the main supported languages.
+Until dynamic character loading is in place English and Japanese are the main-supported languages.
 Translations may specify metadata files with font and glyph range information for their respective languages, but text from those languages will only render properly if you set Inochi Creator to that language.
-Inochi Creator does not support languages that require advanced font shaping (eg. Arabic) as well as right-to-left languages currently due to ImGui limitations.
+Inochi Creator does not support languages that require advanced font shaping (e.g. Arabic) as well as right-to-left languages currently due to ImGui limitations.
 If those limitations some day get solved we'll let you know.

 I would like to use Inochi2D for blockchain/web3/etc., is this supported?
 -------------------------------------------------------------------------